JDoro/jdoro-blog/content/posts/2024-06-02-react-state-copies.md

 ---
 title: "React Best Practices: There can only be one… copy of the state"
 date: 2024-06-02
+draft: false
+description: "Why you should avoid multiple copies of state in React and how to derive data properly."
+tags: ["reactjs", "state", "best practices", "javascript"]
+categories: ["reactjs"]
 ---

 In React, state is what makes our components dynamic and responsive.
 It allows